crosetto/cupq/Readme.md

 Computing the Shortest Path typically involves little computation (i.e. arithmetic operations), and a large amount of memory accesses.
 Algorithms with such behaviour are called
-\emph{memory-bound} algorithms, since their performance is bound by the speed of the memory accesses, as opposed to \emph{compute-bound} algorithms which are limited by the speed of the Arithmetic Logic Units (ALU) or Floating Point Units (FPU).
-For memory bound applications the computation time is often completely hidden by the latency of memory accesses, thus improving the efficiency of the former (e.g. by choosing processors with higher clock frequency, vectorizing floating point operations, etc...) does not reflect in any improvement overall.
+*memory-bound* algorithms, since their performance is bound by the speed of the memory accesses, as opposed to *compute-bound* algorithms which are limited by the speed of the Arithmetic Logic Units (ALU) or Floating Point Units (FPU).
+For memory bound applications the computation time is often completely hidden by the latency of memory accesses, thus improving the efficiency of the arithmetic operations (e.g. by choosing processors with higher clock frequency, vectorizing floating point operations, etc...) does not reflect in any improvement overall.
 On the other hand one has to make sure that the available memory bandwidth utilized at best, and that the slow memory accesses are minimized, since any small improvement there is an overall improvement.